 How to: see tracking information/activity reports for students

-There are five report types available in Moodle: Logs, Live Logs, Activity, Module Participation and Statistics.
+There are five report types available in Moodle: Logs, Live Logs, Activity report, Module Participation and Statistics.
+(Also, if you have completion tracking enabled, Activity completion.)
 Tracking information via these reports can be useful because it allows you to check

 - Which students have accessed a particular activity (perhaps to send a reminder to those who haven't)